Dcamy/ADAPTiQ/README.md

 - 🔐 **Safe by default**: `.git`, `.env`, and other sensitive files are always preserved on rollback
 - 🧃 **Zero IQ-friendly**: Just run it once — it auto-starts after reboot
 - 🧰 **One file, one install**: No services, no database, no dependencies beyond `watchdog`
+- 🚨 **Mirror-store size warning**: alerts when your snapshot store grows beyond the configured threshold (default 10 GB)
 - 🦺 **No Git.
 Ever.
 Lost.**: That’s the point.

 ---